KilledByAPixel/OS13k/README.md

 - Make use of the built in features of OS13k to save space in your code
 - For now don't worry about submitting fully minified versions of your code, just keep it clean
 - I will make a separate folder specifically for our minified build
-- Don't worry about overhead from OS13k function call names, remember this will be zipped
+- There is very little overhead for OS13k function call names, remember this will be zipped

 ### Shadertoys and Dweets